kuro08/sayo/README.md

 # sayo
-Make Bot for delete automatically trash message
+Make mini discord bot for delete automatically 1 message if the message not include command